Opinion

 Fresh off the PPA Mesa Arizona Cup, we're following up on our Top 20 Men's Singles Power Rankings with a look at the ladies' game.

-Note: These are a subjective view of the field.
-I am taking into account a variety of factors, including stats, recent form and the competitive landscape.
-Here are some factors used to determine the rankings:
+These women's pickleball power rankings are a subjective view of the field.
+A variety of factors go into the evaluation, including stats, recent form, and the competitive landscape.
+Here are the specific factors used to determine the rankings:

 • Recent finishes